fbpx

 What is a traumatic amputation injury?

-Traumatic amputation is the loss of a body part — usually a finger,toe, arm, or leg– that occurs as the result of an accident or trauma
+Traumatic amputation is the loss of a body part — usually a finger, toe, arm, or leg– that occurs as the result of an accident or trauma.

 What are the main causes of Amputations in Ontario?

 Traumatic amputations usually result directly from motor vehicle accidents.
-In our experience, most traumatic amputations are as a result of motorcycle accidents and pedestrian accidents.
+In our experience, most traumatic amputations are a result of motorcycle accidents and pedestrian accidents.

 Is an amputation considered a catastrophic injury in Ontario?